Leerv474/BMSTU/english/dz.md

 During his testimony, Meyers detailed how CrowdStrike has changed its content update procedures to prevent similar incidents in the future:

-    Updates are now treated like code updates, with internal testing and phased implementation.
+> Updates are now treated like code updates, with internal testing and phased implementation.
-    A new "system of concentric rings" approach for rolling out updates has been implemented.
+> A new "system of rings" approach for rolling out updates has been implemented.
-    Customers can now choose their level of update adoption: early adopter, general availability or opt-out/delay.
+> Customers can now choose their level of update adoption: early adopter, general availability or opt-out/delay.

-CrowdStrike timeline
 ## What services were affected?

 Microsoft estimated that approximately 8.5 million Windows devices were directly affected by the CrowdStrike logic error flaw.
 That's less than 1% of Microsoft's global Windows install base.